 2. Choose your sparklers

-You should plan on buying sparklers that are 12 to 18 inches in length, of good quality and at least two per guest to make the most of the moment.
+You should plan on buying sparklers that are at least 18 inches (45cm) in length, of good quality and with low smoke.
 Check the burn time for the sparklers you intend to buy to make sure they'll give enough time to get everyone's sparklers lit, to enjoy the moment and to get the shots you want.
-You might need even longer sparklers if you're planning a large wedding or want to get creative with them - you can get sparklers up to 36 inches in length!
+You should plan on at least one sparkler per adult guest and more if sparklers are less than 18 inches long, so that they can light another from the first one to keep the moment going.
+You might need even longer sparklers if you're planning a large wedding or want to get creative with them - you can get sparklers up to 39 inches in length!

 3. Play it safe

 Good quality wedding sparklers are pretty safe to use, produce very little smoke and will leave next to no residue.
 However, they still pose a small fire risk and can cause injury if not handled correctly, so it's a good idea to hand them out just before you plan to use them and to have a bucket of water or sand ready to deposit the used sparklers in (hot end down!) afterwards.
+Of course, your photographer and venue staff will be able to help with this so you don't have to manage it yourself.
 Another reason to have your sparkler moment earlier in the evening is to reduce the amount of alcohol consumed before you hand out the sparklers to your guests!

 4. Get organised

-Have someone make an announcement at the appropriate time, so everyone knows what the plan is - for example, you or your wedding co-ordinator might say something at the end of your wedding breakfast or you could ask your DJ to say something at the end of their first set.
+Have someone make an announcement at the appropriate time, so everyone knows what the plan is - for example, you or your wedding co-ordinator might say something at the end of your wedding breakfast or you could ask your DJ to make an announcement or your photographer can spread the word at the appropriate time.
 Then have your wedding co-ordinator, one of your wedding party or a trusted friend take charge of the sparklers and hand them out as everyone gathers to use them.
 And of course your photographer can help organise everyone to make the most of the moment and get the best shots for you.

 5. Let there be light!